National road maintenance backlog

 The 2019 Australian Infrastructure Audit identiﬁes an underspend on historical maintenance, short budgetary and funding cycles, a lack of data and incentives, and inadequate reporting as factors contributing to maintenance backlogs across infrastructure sectors.

-The initiative would address the road maintenance backlog across local, state and national roads.
+The proposal would address the road maintenance backlog across local, state and national roads.
 Key steps include:

 - a comprehensive review of road condition across Australia